kai-ten/Circulate-archive/README.md

 - Track your onboarding progress for a new tool
-- Answer difficult questions with the click of a button
+- Answer difficult questions at the click of a button
     - Are all of your servers sharing the same security toolsets?
 If not, which ones need to be onboarded?
     - Are all of your users being assigned to the correct groups?
     - Are any users missing group assignments that they should have?